deepandas11/deepandas11.github.io/_posts/2019-07-18-Incremental-Learning.md

 Imagine training an object detection model on an extensive amount of data, with well-defined label and bounding box annotations.
 State of the art detectors perform quite well and clever tweaks like the Focal Loss mechanism have led to the development of single-stage detectors with comparable or even better accuracy.
 However, even with the most extensive of datasets, a problem still persists, and is quite **catastrophic** in nature.

-The problem is called *catastrophic forgetting* and stems from the fact that the model trained on the given dataset is able to classify amongst a finite set of objects.
-When new classes are added, one might be tempted to train the existing model on these samples and expect the model to not only correctly detect objects of the new category, but also objects from the older category.
+The problem is called *catastrophic forgetting* and stems from the fact that the model trained on a given dataset is only able to classify amongst a finite set of objects.
+When new classes are added, one might be tempted to train the existing model on these samples and expect the model to not only correctly detect objects of the new category, but also the objects from the older category.
 However, the model's performance when it comes to the older classes, diminishes dramatically.
-A workaround this problem is to train the model on the entire collection of data, both old and new.
+A workaround for this problem is to train the model on the entire collection of data, both old and new.
 The troubles associated with this approach is quite evident.
 Even if this can be done for one or two new classes, it becomes unsustainable for incrementally growing number of classes.
 Put simply, traditional Deep Learning models need to have all the data available to them while training.
 They are not equipped to selectively learn about new data with a small collection of the data.

 The Paper discussed here is titled ["End-to-End Incremental Learning"](https://arxiv.org/abs/1807.09536) and discusses an approach to learn deep neural networks incrementally, using new data and only a small exemplar set corresponding to samples from the old classes.
 The end-to-end learning objective comprises of two parts: A distillation based measure to retain knowledge from old classes, and a usual cross entropy based measure to learn new classes.
 The approach discussed here is Incremental as, it has the ability to train itself from a flow of data and performs decently well, while classifying both old and new classes.
 It is also an end to end system where the classifier and feature representation is updated in a joint fashion.
 Essentially, this method can be plugged into any deep learning architecture by replacing the traditional loss function with a cross distilled loss function.